Efficient Analysis of Latent Spaces in Heterogeneous Networks: Estimation of the latent spaces

 \section{Estimation of the latent spaces}

-In the following, we assume observed data follow the model \eqref{eq:model2} with parameters $(Z,W_t)=(Z^{\star},W_t^{\star})$ over $1\leqslant t \leqslant T$.
+In the following, we assume the observed data follow the model \eqref{eq:model2} with parameters $(Z,W_t)=(Z^{\star},W_t^{\star})$ over $1\leqslant t \leqslant T$.
 We aim to estimate the underlying true parameters $Z^{\star}$ and $ W^{\star}_t$ from the observed data.
 To address all the challenges discussed in Section \ref{sec:challenges}, we propose a three-stage estimation procedure:

 \begin{itemize} \item[(a)] for $1\leqslant t\leqslant T$, estimate concatenated latent factors $Y_t^{\star}=[Z^{\star}, W_t^{\star}]$ up to an orthogonal group transformation in each $t$-th network individually; \item[(b)] separate shared factors $Z^{\star}$ and heterogeneous factors ${W}_t^{\star}$ based on joint information across the $T$ estimates in Step (a) above; \item[(c)] refine the estimators with likelihood information to achieve oracle efficiency. \end{itemize} {As Step (a) analyzes each network individually, $Y_t^{\star}$ can only be identified up to an orthogonal group transformation $\mathcal{O}(d_t)$ under \eqref{eq:model2}.
-Consequently, column spaces of $Z^{\star}$ and $W_t^{\star}$ cannot be separated, necessitating the joint analysis across $T$ networks in Steps (b) and (c).
+Consequently, column spaces of $Z^{\star}$ and $W_t^{\star}$ cannot be separated, necessitating a joint analysis across $T$ networks in Steps (b) and (c).
 As Section \ref{sec:ident} suggests, $Z^{\star}$ and $W_t^{\star}$ can only be estimated up to factor-specific orthogonal group transformations $\mathcal{O}(k)$ and $\mathcal{O}(k_t)$, respectively.
-For simplicity, we refer to estimating $Z^{\star}$ and $W_t^{\star}$ without explicitly emphasizing the factor-specific transformations when there is no ambiguity.} In the following, we assume the latent dimensions $k$ and $k_t$'s are given, and discuss how to consistently estimate them in Section B of the Supplementary Material.
+For simplicity, we refer to estimating $Z^{\star}$ and $W_t^{\star}$ without explicitly emphasizing these group transformations when there is no ambiguity.} In the following, we assume the latent dimensions $k$ and $k_t$'s are fixed and given, and discuss how to consistently estimate them in Section \ref{sec:estk} of the Supplementary Material.